 - Other components deemed eligible

-- Cost Share: 75% of total estimated project costs
+- Cost share: 75% of total estimated project cost

 Sinkhole Protection

-The purpose of this practice is to improve water quality by removing sources of pollution from sinkholes and providing an adequate buffer to filter sediments and nutrients from surface water that enter the groundwater through sinkholes.
+The purpose of this practice is to improve water quality by removing sources of pollution from sinkholes and providing adequate buffers to filter sediment and nutrients from surface water that enters the groundwater through sinkholes.

 Eligible Components